girish-07/CanquestFrontend/README.md

 + HTML
 + CSS
 + JS (Vanilla JS)
++ Node JS

 ## Code Editor
 Visual Studio Code

+## How To Run This
+Navigate to the root folder and give http-server

 ## NOTE TO THE CONTRIBUTORS
 Please add the tech stacks or any specifications.
 Keep documenting the tools used along with the versions.
 Please use stable version.